aervnu/aervnu/README.md

 ### About me

 - :telescope: Well...I'm a student.
 A high school student.
-I don't usually work except in summer holidays where I work as an intern in the IT helpdesk in my dad's company.
+I don't usually work except in summer holidays where I work as an intern in the IT helpdesk in my dad's company. (psst...I earn $2 hourly there dealing with eye-gourging cases of malfunctioning client computers.)

 - :seedling: I'm learning C++ and C#.